Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 If you've ever lived with a human with a disability, you know what I'm talking about when I say that 'being handicapped' doesn't have to mean 'being incapable'.

-We happen to have a certain Aunt from Ohio who falls (no pun intended) into that category.
-Christy has some back problems which have resulted in her walking with a cane.
-She actually gets around rather well...considering...and probably wouldn't give up that cane of hers if she was 'healed' tomorrow since it's an Irish Blackthorn Stick!
-And, as the Irish say, 'she's in good condition for the condition she's in'.
+We happen to have a certain cousin/friend from Ohio who falls (no pun intended) into that category.
+Her real name is Christy, but we understandably call her 'Hands'.
+Well, Hands has some back problems, which have resulted in her using a cane.
+She might walk a tad slower than her cousin (our Pet) Karen, but she's quick with the wit and manages rather well avoiding collision with us!
+She probably wouldn't give up that cane of hers if she was 'healed' tomorrow since it's an Irish Blackthorn Stick!

 Let's face it...nobody's perfect!

-It's just a little more obvious in some than others, that's all.
+It's just a little more obvious in some than others - that’s all.

-Story One: Dottie the Doozie
+Dottie the Doozie

 We know a dog who can see just fine, can hear a tick snore on a cat's back, and can bark with the best of us.
 Her problem?
 She has three normal legs and one that looks like it's on backwards!
 Well she doesn't know that she's not 'perfect'.
 She's never had four legs headed in the same direction, so she doesn't mind the screwy one at all!
 Now I can't imagine not having four good legs and keeping my balance, but Dottie has no problem running to meet her humans as they return from a day at their job.
 She doesn't have a problem running after the grandkids in the house OR the yard!
 She has absolutely NO trouble crowding her siblings at dinner time.
 And she has no problem at all pushing to the front of the line for the treats, petting, or rides in the car!